 Mala walk [1600h-1700h]

-After a quick instant noodle lunch we headed out to see Ayers Rock for the first time.
+After a quick instant noodle lunch in our apartment, we drove out to see Ayers Rock for the first time.
 As we planned to do a 7.4km walk the next day at Kata-Tjuta, we opted to do the popular Mala walk (Grade 1, 2km return), which I think is a good first walk for visitors.
 Perfect walking weather although the clouds didn’t really make for good photos.
 If you do this walk in the morning there is a free ranger guide.

 Mala walk- Easy flat path